Wong-Innovations/PresidentialPartiesAndStockPerformance/README.md

 More research is needed to understand if it's Democratic economic policies that are creating this effect, or if it's some external factor.
 Possible speculation includes: party affiliation of congress, business cycles and periods of contraction/expansion, the misery index, oil prices, and more.

 Additionally, gdp and stock market data does not necessarily reflect the experience of an average person.
-For example.
-Ronal Reagan's presidency Even currently, the United States has technically been in a recession since February but stock data is still positive.
+GDP is a "measure of output, not of well-being".
+Currently, the United States has technically been in a recession since February but stock data is still positive.

 <!-- FUTURE PLANS -->
 ## Future Plans